pblaney/mgp1000/README.md

 | `coverageMetrics` | `*.coverage.metrics.txt` | genome-wide coverage metrics of final BAM |
 | `gcBiasMetrics` | `*.gcbias.[metrics.txt/metrics.pdf/summary.txt]` | genome-wide GC bias metrics of final BAM |

-Upon completion of the Preprocessing run, there is a `make preprocessing-completeion` command that is useful for collecting the run-related logs.
+Upon completion of the Preprocessing run, there is a `make preprocessing-completion` command that is useful for collecting the run-related logs.
 ```
 make preprocessing-completion
 ```